helio-fm/helio-sequencer/Docs/configs.md

 Helio uses several configuration files, such as: scales, in-scale chords, temperaments, hotkeys, colour schemes and translations.

-For each of those configs, there can be up to three versions, which are loaded and merged in this order:
+Each configuration type can have up to three versions, which are loaded and merged in this order:
- * ones that a built-in into executable,
+ * built-in into the executable,
- * latest updates fetched from helio.fm - they extend and override the built-in ones,
+ * latest updates fetched from helio.fm, which extend and override the built-in ones,
    * for example, translations, which is now the only resource updated in the runtime,
- * user's configs - they extend and override the previous step.
+ * [user's configs](#user-configs), which extend and override the previous step
    * for example, arpeggiators that you create in the app,
-   * or any other configuration you might [add](#user-configs) and fill by hand.
+   * or any other configuration you might add and fill by hand.

 ## Built-in configs